 There shouldn't be duplicate IDs (at ad group and keyword/product group level) in the spreadsheet.
 The mandatory columns are required to enable the rule engine to match the data in the spreadsheet with the correct entity in Google Ads.

-After linking the spreadsheet, the system will pull all the columns and provide you an option to classify them as number or text.
-Specify the details and proceed to the next step (setting up the rules).
+After linking the spreadsheet, the system will pull all the columns and provide you an option to classify them as "number" or "text".

 It is important to classify each field correctly because it will define the operations you can perform on them.
 For example, if a numerical field is wrongly classified as a text field, it can't be used in a formula.